 The Group recognises the fixed fees charged to customers under its Go programme as interest revenue.
-Refer to Note 12 Go Livestock Receivables for further explanation regarding this programme.
+Refer to Note 12 Go livestock receivables for further explanation regarding this programme.
 This interest revenue is recognised over the term of the Go contracts which can be for a term of up to 540 days.

-The Group also recognises interest revenue on an accruals basis when the services are rendered using the effective interest method.
+The Group also recognises interest revenue on overdue receivables using the effective interest method.
 Refer to the accounting policies under Note 6 Net Interest and Finance Costs for further explanation on the effective interest method.